Jacob Job Élie: Career

 On 14 July 1789, Élie took part in the storming of the Bastille, was the first to enter and negotiated the surrender of the fortress.
 His participation in the event opened up new career opportunities: He was later named a captain of the 5th Battalion of the 5th Division of the Paris National Guard on 1 September 1789, then a captain of the 103rd Infantry Regiment on 3 August 1791.
 Thereafter, he rose through the ranks rapidly.
 He was made a Knight of Saint Louis on 2 November 1791.
 He was named lieutenant colonel on 7 February 1793 and became a battalion chief commanding the vanguard of the Army of the Moselle under General Houchard and General Sigueville.

 He was then promoted to brigadier general in the Army of the Ardennes on 30 July 1793, and assigned to the command of Givet and Charlemont.
-He was promoted to divisional general on 3 September 1793, and he and his forces participated in the Battle of Wattignies as part of the larger Army of the North.
+He was promoted to general of division on 3 September 1793, and he and his forces participated in the Battle of Wattignies as part of the larger Army of the North.
 He was later transferred to the Army of Sambre and Meuse on 2 July 1794.
 While serving in the Army of the Ardennes (later the Army of Sambre and Meuse), the people's representatives sent him to command Verdun in July 1794 and Mézières in 1795.